chuongCode/chuongCode/README.md

 # Hi, I'm Richard 👐

-Computer science student and technology enthusiast with
-a passion for empowering
+Computer science student and technology enthusiast with  a passion for empowering individuals, organizations, and entire communities to thrive in our increasingly digital landscape.

-Interested in building fun, interactive, and beautiful experiences
-(front-end/graphics/games/VR/creative coding).

 ## Life